 Die Tomorrow absorbs information through an assortment of real-life conversations, news reports and reenactments to create a more informed, emotionally resonant basis from which to explore the interactions between movement and stillness, the living and the dead.
 Opening with a quote about the 24-hour life expectancy of the mayfly, the film quickly cuts to mobile phone footage of a parent explaining death to their distraught child.

 It’s the type of spontaneous, real-life comedy moment you’d expect to see go viral, but it also touches on how devastating the discovery of our own mortality is.
 Part hybrid documentary, part essay film, Die Tomorrow renders death as something more obscure and less final than its commonly seen; positing it as a matter for procrastination by opening up new possibilities and intellectual positions on the topic of our temporality.

-There are roughly 7200 death every hour – that’s two a second, and Thamrongrattanarit uses this statistic to frame six real life deaths in Bangkok – with a counter at the top left of the frame keeping track of all the deaths that occur during the Die Tomorrow’s runtime.
-There’s a college girl who was hit by a bus whilst buying beer for her friends, a young man who jumps from his balcony because he feels alienated and a businessman who died in his sleep during the stock market, only for his body to go unnoticed for 5 hours.
-None of these six subjects have any clue of their impending fate, with the film choosing instead to explore their quotidian activities the moments before and after their time on this earth has runs its course.
+There are roughly 7,200 death every hour – that’s two a second, and Thamrongrattanarit uses this statistic to frame six real-life deaths in Bangkok – with a counter at the top left of the frame keeping track of all the deaths that occur during the Die Tomorrow’s runtime.
+There’s a college girl who was hit by a bus whilst buying beer for her friends, a young man who jumps from his balcony because he feels alienated and a businessman who died in his sleep during the stock market, only for his body to go unnoticed for five hours.
+None of these six subjects have any clue of their impending fate, with the film choosing instead to explore their quotidian activities the moments before and after their time on this earth has run its course.